OMB Uniform Guidance and Cost Accounting Standards with Major Project Examples

+Find out about the OMB Uniform Guidance and Cost Accounting Standards, major components of fiscal compliance.
 See examples of major projects — projects that require an extensive amount of administrative or clerical support.

 Definition of major project